jeremyjaybaker/CRT/README.md

 - silhouette_sample: Renders the silhouette of a sphere against a black background.

+- lit_sphere_sample: Renders a red sphere with realistic shading.

 ## Installation

 1. Add the dependency to your `shard.yml`: